bedops/bedops/docs/content/revision-history.rst

 * :ref:`gtf2bed <gtf2bed>`

-  * Resolved segmentation fault with certain inputs.
-This follows up on `this report in the BEDOPS Forum <http://bedops.uwencode.org/forum/index.php?topic=136.0>`.
+  * Resolved segmentation fault with certain inputs, in follow-up to `this BEDOPS Forum post <http://bedops.uwencode.org/forum/index.php?topic=136.0>`_.
 Thanks to zebasilio for the report and feedback.

 =================
 Previous versions